 Rachel: Well, it's difficult when you think of it like that.
 But it's also very simple, I think.
 So you know you want to teach something that is going to mean something to the students in some way.
 So, I think that's where you start.
 You know they always say the best lesson is the best kind of way to manage behavior.
 And so I think that that's a start necessarily in terms of reaching them in some way.
 Because whenever I teach, I always think of the subject matter—usually more than the activity, if that makes sense.
 I want them to learn something when they leave my room.
 I want them to . . .

 HMH: Like content—you want them to know something.

 Rachel: Yeah, and I want them to have it relate to their life.
 That's like my thing—I want them to have something that not only is interesting to them, but they can relate [to] it in some way.
 So right now, we're doing the “World Wonders” unit where we're learning about all the wonders around the world that are sort of being destroyed by pollution and weathering and corrosion and all these things.
 And so, we're going to tie it in with the whole thing about pollution, and how we can start recycling more, and how can we start that in our community, and things like that—so it becomes realistic, becomes tangible.
 It becomes something that they can actually apply to their own life.

-Rose: And that they care about.
-[Read more about making instruction culturally responsive.]
+HMH: And that they care about.
+[Read more about culturally responsive teaching strategies.]

 Rachel: Right!
 Yeah.
 Because when they start to realize how much waste we make, they're going to kind of all have this fire lit under them and say we need to make a change, and they're our future, and it's important.
 I think you have to get to know them, and it's hard to get to know them.